mwojnars/hypertag/docs/index.md

 Inside the ternary `if-else` operator, the `else` clause is optional and defaults to `else None`.

-Hypertag defines also a few custom operators:
+Hypertag defines also a number of custom operators: binary, prefix unary, and postfix unary - they are described below.

+### Non-standard binary operators

+Hypertag's custom binary operators include:

-- The _pipeline_ operator (`:`) allows functions and other callables be used as chained _filters_.
+- The _pipeline_ operator (`:`).
+It allows functions and other callables be used as chained _filters_.
 This operator is described in detail in the [Filters](#filters) section.
-- The _concatenation_ operator allows sub-expressions to be put one after another, with only a whitespace as a separator, like in `EXPR1 EXPR2 EXPR3 ...` The sub-expressions are then converted to strings through `str(EXPR)` and concatenated.
+- The _concatenation_ operator.
+It allows sub-expressions to be put one after another, with only a whitespace as a separator, like in `EXPR1 EXPR2 EXPR3 ...` The sub-expressions are then converted to strings through `str(EXPR)` and concatenated.
   The programmer must ensure that `str(EXPR)` is a valid call for each sub-expression.